UCSF-TI/tipcc-web/software/modules.md

 ## Modules

-_The below information was automatically generated on 2017-06-29 20:51:53._
+_The below information was automatically generated on 2017-06-29 21:10:24._

-### Module Repository 'CBC'
+The modules are available from different _module repositories_, each providing multiple modules:

+* `CBC`
+* `Legacy-Scyld`

-To get access to this set of modules and see what is available, use
+To get access to one or more of these module repositories and see what modules they provide, load them as regular modules, e.g.
 ```sh
 module load CBC
 module avail
 ```

-_Technical details: Loading / unload CBC will append / drop `$MODULEPATH_ROOT/CBC` to / from your `$MODULEPATH`.
+_Technical details_: Loading a module repository will append its folder to the `$MODULEPATH`.
+Unloading it will undo any changes.
+For instance, `module load CBC` appends `$MODULEPATH_ROOT/CBC` to your `$MODULEPATH`.

+### Module Repository 'CBC'

 <table>
  <tr>